jessicarush/python-notes/README.md

 ## credits
 Some examples and comments may come from the following:

+* 'Python: Master the Art of Design Patterns' - *Phillips, Girighar, Kasampalis*
 * 'Python Crash Course' - *Eric Matthes*
 * 'Introducing Python' - *Bill Lubanovic*
 * 'The Python 3 Standard Library by Example' - *Doug Hellmann*